apigee-labs/rapier/README.md

     }
 ```

-/[The author of this example should consider including a 'self-URL' in the representation of an item/]
+[The author of this example should consider including a 'self-URL' in the representation of an item]

 ### To-do List Extended